Ironwally/threema-matrix-client-with-SpringBoot/README.md

 - **Remeber: Without a valid `Gateway Licence` and its `gatewayId` and `secret` manually set in the tests, they will always fail**

 # For Matrix

+## Usage
+- First create a `.env` file in the main directory.
+Here you will put all configuration like: the *matrix-hostname* and *roomid*.
+- To send a message to a room find the room ID in the *room settings* under *advanced*.
+Then set `MATRIX_ROOM_ID=theMatrixRoomID` in the .env file.
+Now run the `matrixConnectionAndSendMessage` test

 ## Local host name (matrix.local)
 The Matrix homeserver is configured with server_name `matrix.local`.
 Your OS will not resolve this automatically.